Centennial Light

+The handmade lightbulb was originally manufactured by the Shelby Electric Company of Shelby, Ohio, towards the end of the 1890s and donated to the Livermore-Pleasanton Fire Department in 1901.
+It has been relocated several times since and remains in the care of the fire department to this day.
+The bulb's longevity has been attributed to the high quality of its manufacture, it being seldom turned off, and its low wattage.
+Originally a 60-watt bulb, the light has for many years emitted dim light equivalent to a 4-watt bulb, about the strength of a nightlight.

 History

-The Centennial Light was originally a 30-watt (or 60-watt) bulb, but is now very dim, emitting about the same light as a 4-watt nightlight.
-The hand-blown, carbon-filament common light bulb was invented by Adolphe Chaillet, a French engineer who filed a patent for this technology.
+The Centennial Light was originally a 60-watt bulb, but has since dimmed significantly and is now as bright as a 4-watt bulb.
+The hand-blown, carbon-filament common light bulb was invented by Adolphe Chaillet, a French engineer who filed a patent for this socket technology.
 It was manufactured in Shelby, Ohio, by the Shelby Electric Company in the late 1890s; many just like it still exist and can be found functioning.
 According to Zylpha Bernal Beck, the bulb was donated to the Fire Department by her father, Dennis Bernal, in 1901.
 Bernal owned the Livermore Power and Water Company and donated the bulb to the fire station when he sold the company.
 That story has been supported by firefighter volunteers of that era.

 Evidence suggests that the bulb has hung in at least four locations.
 It was originally hung in 1901 in a hose cart house on L Street, then moved to a garage in downtown Livermore used by the fire and police departments.
-When the fire department consolidated, it was moved again to a newly constructed City Hall that housed the unified department.
+The bulb was saved during the fire station's 1937 renovation, during which it was off for approximately one week.

 Its unusual longevity was first noticed in 1972 by reporter Mike Dunstan.
 After weeks of interviewing people who had lived in Livermore all their lives, he wrote "Light Bulb May Be World's Oldest", published in the Tri-Valley Herald.
 Dunstan contacted the Guinness Book of World Records, Ripley's Believe It or Not, and General Electric, who all confirmed it as the longest-lasting bulb known in existence.
-The article came to the attention of Charles Kuralt of the CBS-TV program On the Road with Charles Kuralt.

-Retired Deputy Fire Chief Tom Bramell wrote a history of the bulb.
-It is titled "A Million Hours of Service".